 What Fuel Do Indy Cars Use

-Understanding the fuel used in IndyCar racing is important for fans and newcomers.
+Understanding the fuel used in IndyCar racing matters for fans and newcomers alike.
 Fuel powers the cars and affects their speed, performance, and safety.
-IndyCar fuel is specially made to meet the high demands of racing.
-It differs from regular gasoline found in everyday cars.
+IndyCar fuel is specially made to meet the high demands of racing — it differs significantly from the regular gasoline found in everyday cars.

 Fuel Types In Motorsports

-Motorsports use different fuel types depending on the series and rules.
+Motorsports use different fuel types depending on the series and regulations.
 Common fuels include gasoline, ethanol, and methanol.
 IndyCar mainly uses ethanol, a renewable fuel made from plants.
-Ethanol burns cleaner and helps reduce pollution.
-It also provides good power and engine performance.
-Other racing series might use unleaded gasoline or special blends.
+Ethanol burns cleaner and helps reduce pollution while providing good power and engine performance.
+Other racing series use unleaded gasoline or special blends.
 Each fuel type has unique properties that affect how the car runs on the track.

 Why Fuel Matters In Racing

-Fuel plays a key role in race strategy and car design.
-The right fuel improves engine power and efficiency.
-It allows cars to go faster and last longer on the track.
-Fuel choice also impacts safety.
-Some fuels burn cooler and reduce fire risks.
-Teams carefully plan their fuel use to avoid extra pit stops.
-Fuel quality and consistency help drivers perform at their best.
-Small changes in fuel can change race outcomes significantly.
+Fuel plays a key role in race strategy and engine power.
+The right fuel improves efficiency and allows cars to go faster and last longer on the track.
+Fuel choice also impacts safety — ethanol burns cooler and reduces fire risks versus gasoline.
+Teams carefully plan their fuel use to minimize pit stops.
+Fuel quality and consistency help drivers perform at their best throughout a race.

 Ethanol Blend Explained

 IndyCars use a fuel made mostly of ethanol.
-Ethanol is a type of alcohol made from plants.
-It burns cleaner than regular gasoline.
-This helps reduce harmful emissions during races.
+Ethanol is a type of alcohol made from plants — in IndyCar’s case, primarily from corn and sugarcane.
+It burns cleaner than regular gasoline, which helps reduce harmful emissions during races.

-The fuel contains about 85% ethanol and 15% gasoline.
-This blend is called E85.
+The fuel contains about 85% ethanol and 15% gasoline — this blend is called E85.
 It gives the engine more power and improves fuel efficiency.
 Ethanol also has a higher octane rating, which helps prevent engine knocking.
+Since 2023, Shell’s 100% renewable version replaces the traditional corn-ethanol E85 with a second-generation sugarcane ethanol blend for the full IndyCar series.

 Octane Ratings And Performance